 Here are the ingredients you need for a super moisturizing and nourishing lip balm:

-• ¼ tsp beeswax or candelilla wax for Vegans
+• ¼ teaspoon beeswax or candelilla wax for Vegans

-• ¼ tsp carrier oil like coconut oil, sweet almond, etc.
+• ¼ teaspoon carrier oil like coconut oil, sweet almond, etc.

 • 2 drops of essential oil like lavender, peppermint, vanilla, rose otto, jasmine, tangerine, etc. (avoid using phototoxic essential oils lemon, lime, grapefruit, bergamot, etc.)